11 Restaurant Chains Closing Locations In 2023

 "We regularly review our restaurant portfolios as part of the normal course of business," a Red Lobster spokesperson told Restaurant Business Online.
 "As a result, we have concluded that these locations are no longer viable for Red Lobster."

-TGI Friday's, which got its start in the 1960s, saw 20% of its restaurant close during the pandemic and will have more in 2023.
+TGI Friday's, which got its start in the 1960s, saw 20% of its restaurant close during the pandemic and is shuttering even more in 2023.
 The "Every Hour is Happy Hour" sit-down chain is currently only operating 289 locations, after having closed more than a handful of units in 2022.
 Multiple TGI Friday's locations in Massachusetts and Texas also announced their permanent closures in February 2023.
 The chain, however, is planning to expand internationally, having struck a deal to open 75 new TGI Friday's locations across South and Southeast Asia.

 Despite record sales in 2022 and an exciting partnership with McDonald's, Krispy Kreme still plans to close 14 locations in 2023.
 These closures are more of a pruning of low-performing stores rather than signs of widespread company issues.